salkuadrat/BiometricX/README.md

 ## Usage

- to check biometric type of your device.
+To check biometric type of your device.

 ```dart
 BiometricType type = await BiometricX.type();